nextstrain/nextclade_data/data/community/itps/orov/L/refseq/README.md

 ## Scope of This Dataset

-The dataset aims to enable the quality control of segment L of Oropouche virus using ncbi refseq as reference.
+The dataset aims to enable the quality control of segment L ofOropouche virus using ncbi refseq as reference.

 The source code is available at [InstitutoTodosPelaSaude/nextclade-datasets-workflows](https://github.com/InstitutoTodosPelaSaude/nextclade-datasets-workflows/tree/main/orov).